Climate Change Leadership – MOOC

 CEMUS and student-led education

 CEMUS, (2022).
-Season 2 Episode 2 with Sachiko Ishihara, Aster Tommasini, Charlotte Ponzelar and Ewa Livmar, The Critical Interference Podcast.
+Season 2 Episode 2 with Sachiko Ishihara, Aster Tommasini, Charlotte Ponzelar and Ewa Livmar, The Critical Interference Podcast [audio or video]

 Hald, M. (ed) (2011).
 Transcending Boundaries – How CEMUS is Changing How we Teach, Meet and Learn.
-Uppsala: Centrum för miljö- och utvecklingsstudier i Uppsala (CEMUS).
+Uppsala: Centrum för miljö- och utvecklingsstudier i Uppsala (CEMUS) [book]

 May, F. (2015).
 A Hitchiker’s guide to climate change leadership – an educational design research exploration of a sustainability course at Uppsala University.
-Examensarbete vid Institutionen för geovetenskaper, pp. 1-53
+Examensarbete vid Institutionen för geovetenskaper [master thesis]

 Climate change impacts and vulnerabilities